-All architects are not the same and we don’t always offer the same services or fee structures.
-After you have determined that a particular architect does the quality of work and has experience in the kind of project you are planning, it is time to discuss specific fees and services.
+All architects are not the same and we don’t always offer the same architecture services or fees.
+After you have determined that a particular architect does the quality of work and has experience in the kind of project you are planning, it is time to discuss specific architecture services and fees.
 Some architects have a one-size-fits-all approach while others offer more flexibility.
 It’s important to understand the differences to determine the best choice for your priorities.

 Hourly fees are good for small projects or a starting point if you aren’t really sure what it is you want to do.
 It can allow you the flexibility to develop a design concept and get ball park cost estimates before you go through the entire design process.

 Percentage of construction cost fees can allow you to enter into a contract without determining the scope of the project in advance, but the fees are tied to actual construction cost.
 With this option you, may not know how much you are spending on architectural fees until you get to the end of your project.

 Fixed fees for a specific scope of work can give you peace of mind that the fees will not go up if the process takes more time or if you select more expensive finishes.

 When talking to architects about their services you should discuss your priorities and be realistic about your expectations.
 If you are very detail oriented and want to get multiple construction bids, more detailed services will give you the best results.
 If you have a good relationship with a contractor and don’t mind working out the details as you go, you can get by with less detail.

 It is important to know yourself and communicate your expectations to your architect before you start your project.
 The relationship you develop with your architect will not only be critical to the outcome of the project, but will also determine how much you enjoy the process along the way.

 3. Is My Project Too Small For An Architect?

 There is a misconception that exists that keeps countless numbers of homeowners from seeking the help they need to change an ordinary addition or renovation project into something extraordinary.
 More…Hide